Start with a clear picture — the Averyn Record Vault

 The Vault is just the beginning

 The Record Vault gives your family a clear starting point.
-When you continue with an Averyn Navigation Plan, your navigator keeps that foundation current — and the deliverables keep coming.
+When you continue with an Averyn Continuity Plan, your Care Continuity Partner keeps that foundation current — and the deliverables keep coming.

 Structured updates that keep the whole household aligned on what moved, what's blocked, and what's next — without relying on the patient to relay everything.